retroaalto/atOS/README.md

 ## Development

-Interested in contributing or exploring atOS-RT’s internals?
+Interested in contributing or exploring atOS’s internals?
 Here's how to get started.

 ### Dependencies